-- Complete Checklist 1 regarding orientation and safety with your field instructor - Bring a copy of Lab summary - Introduction to the teams / units / programs within the site - Review onboarding manual or other agency-specific policies - Establish clear expectations regarding attendance, supervision, learning / supervisory styles, requesting personal days - Discussion about giving and receiving feedback (e.g., how frequently it will be given and how it will be received) - Learn about documentation requirements and expectations of each team members' role
+- Complete Checklist 1 regarding orientation and safety with your field instructor - Bring a copy of Elements & Lab Summary / Practicum 1 / BSW / employment evaluation - Introduction to the teams / units / programs within the site - Review onboarding manual or other agency-specific policies - Establish clear expectations regarding attendance, one hour per week of protected supervision, learning / supervisory styles, requesting personal days - Discussion about giving and receiving feedback (e.g., how frequently it will be given and how it will be received) - Learn about documentation requirements and expectations of each team members' role

-Apply principles of Equity, Diversity & Inclusion (EDI) in discussions with team members and client populations; using inclusive language, addressing unconscious bias, and reflecting on one's social location.
+Apply principles of Equity, Diversity, Indigeneity, Inclusion, Accessibility (EDIIA) in discussions with team members and client populations; using inclusive language, addressing unconscious bias, and reflecting on one's social location.
 During the feedback process, students and field instructors should strive to establish a safe and inclusive environment by acknowledging and valuing diverse perspectives.